Do you know how to make the most of your Doctors appointment?

 All I do is write the day of the week it is that I experience the pain in the appropriate pain type box in correlation to which area of me that I felt it.

-Form was designed by me – Carole Sian Scrafton / fibrofly73 – for my Hydrotherapy Diary (Hydro Heaven or Hell, HHorH, series that is currently on a musical interlude)
+Form was designed by me – Carole Sian Scrafton / fibrofly73 – for my Hydrotherapy Diary (Hydro Heaven or Hell, HHorH, series that has ended)

 There are a number of Apps now that have been developed to help patients keep a log of their illnesses, whether it be Fibromyalgia, Rheumatoid Arthritis and even Mental Health.
 Plus, there are many under development too so it is worth keeping your eyes on social media for new apps which may help you keep a diary of your chronic illness(es).
 It is possible to use the information you log to help you at your appointments.